-- According to the 2008 NATSISS, about 9% of Indigenous children aged 0-14 in Western Australia had ear or hearing problems.
-This was similar to the national figure (8.6%) (Table 1.15.3, Appendix 2).
-This was slightly lower than the proportions reported in the 2004-05 NATSIHS (10.7% and 9.5% for Indigenous children in Western Australia and nationally) (Table 1.15.1). - In Western Australia in 2004-05, Indigenous children were more than twice as likely to report ear or hearing problems as non-Indigenous children.
-Diseases of the ear and mastoid were more prevalent among Indigenous children aged 5-14 than Indigenous children aged 0-4 years (13.6% compared with 5%) (Table 1.15.1). - Complete/partial deafness or hearing loss and otitis media were more prevalent among Indigenous children than non-Indigenous children both in Western Australia and nationally.
-In Western Australia, about 5% of Indigenous children aged 0-14 reported complete or partial hearing loss or deafness, compared with 2.3% of non-Indigenous children, and 4.2% of Indigenous children reported otitis media, compared with 1.8% of non-Indigenous children (Table 1.15.1). - Prevalence rates for diseases of the ear were higher among Indigenous children aged 0-14 in remote areas of Western Australia (16% males and 12% females) than non-remote areas (9% males and 7% females) (Table 1.15.2 Appendix 2).

-- Between July 2008 and June 2010, Indigenous people in Western Australia were hospitalised with a principal diagnosis of diseases of the ear and mastoid process at 4.1 per 1,000 population which was higher than for non-Indigenous people in Western Australia (2.6 per 1,000), and higher than for Indigenous people in New South Wales, Victoria, Queensland, South Australia, Western Australia and the Northern Territory combined (3.3 per 1,000) (Table 1.15.4, Appendix 2). - Analysis of long term trends for the period 1998-99 to 2009-10 indicate that in Western Australia there were significant decreases in the hospitalisation rates for diseases of the ear and mastoid among both Indigenous and non-Indigenous people (average yearly decrease of 0.1 per 1,000 population for both).
-Over the same period, in Queensland, Western Australia, South Australia and the Northern Territory combined, there was no significant change in the hospitalisation rate for diseases of the ear and mastoid among Indigenous people, but a significant decrease among non-Indigenous people (an average yearly decrease of 0.03 per 1,000 population) and a significant increase in the gap (rate difference) (Figure 1.15.1). - Analysis of short term trends for the period 2004-05 to 2009-10 indicate that in Western Australia, there was no significant change in the hospitalisation rate for diseases of the ear and mastoid among Indigenous people, but a significant decrease in the rate for non-Indigenous people (9%).
-Over the same period, in New South Wales, Victoria, Queensland, Western Australia, South Australia, and the Northern Territory combined, there was a significant increase in hospitalisation rates for diseases of the ear and mastoid for Indigenous people (27%), and no significant change in the rate for non-Indigenous people, leading to a significant increase in the gap (rate difference) (Figure 1.15.1a, Appendix 2).
+- According to the 2008 NATSISS, about 7% of Indigenous children aged 0-14 in Queensland had ear or hearing problems.
+This compared with 9% of Indigenous children nationally (Table 1.15.3, Appendix 2).
+These proportions were slightly lower than those reported in the 2004-05 NATSIHS (9% and 10% respectively) (Table 1.15.1). - Indigenous children in Queensland were more than twice as likely to report ear or hearing problems as non-Indigenous children in 2004-05.
+Diseases of the ear and mastoid were more prevalent among Indigenous children aged 5-14 than Indigenous children aged 0-4 (11% compared with 4%) (Table 1.15.1). - Complete/partial deafness or hearing loss and otitis media were more prevalent among Indigenous children than non-Indigenous children both in Queensland and nationally.
+In Queensland, about 5% of Indigenous children aged 0-14 reported complete or partial hearing loss or deafness, compared with 1% of non-Indigenous children, and 3% of Indigenous children reported otitis media, compared with 2% of non-Indigenous children (Table 1.15.1). - Prevalence rates for diseases of the ear were higher among Indigenous children aged 0-14 in remote areas of Queensland (11% males and 9% females) than non-remote areas (9% males and 7% females) (Table 1.15.2 Appendix 2). - Between July 2008 and June 2010, Indigenous people in Queensland were hospitalised with a principal diagnosis of diseases of the ear and mastoid process at 2.9 per 1,000, which was slightly higher than for non-Indigenous people in Queensland (2.5 per 1,000), and lower than for Indigenous people in New South Wales, Victoria, Queensland, South Australia, Western Australia and the Northern Territory combined (3.3 per 1,000) (Table 1.15.4, Appendix 2). - In Queensland, over both the long term (1998-99 to 2009-10) and short term (2004-05 to 2009-10), there have been no significant changes in hospitalisation rates for diseases of the ear and mastoid process among Indigenous and non-Indigenous persons (Figure 1.15.1, Figure 1.15.1a, Appendix 2). - For jurisdictions with adequate Indigenous identification over the long term (Queensland, Western Australia, South Australia and the Northern Territory combined), there was no significant change in hospitalisation rates for diseases of the ear and mastoid process among Indigenous persons, but a significant decrease among non-Indigenous persons (12%), leading to a significant increase in the gap. - In the short term, for jurisdictions with adequate Indigenous identification (New South Wales, Victoria, Queensland, Western Australia, South Australia and the Northern Territory combined), there has been significant increases in hospitalisation rates for diseases of the ear and mastoid process among Indigenous people (27%) and no significant change among non-Indigenous people, leading to a significant increase in the gap (Figure 1.15.1, Figure 1.15.1a, Appendix 2).

-Table 1.15.1: Diseases of the ear and mastoid reported for children aged 0-14, by Indigenous status, Western Australia and Australia, 2004-05
+Table 1.15.1: Diseases of the ear and mastoid reported for children aged 0-14, by Indigenous status, Queensland and Australia, 2004-05